 After buying a stack of stolen credentials, the bad actors test them against a company’s login interface to find which ones have correct combinations.
 This automated attack happens without the company noticing it.
 Once the working credentials are found they are marked with, what you could call, a Verified Stamp of Approval, and are resold on the black market for a higher value.

 Account validation aggregators receive the verified credentials and run scripts against the company’s login functionality.
 These aggregator scripts continually test if the username and password combinations are still valid.
 Their scripts can even check each account hourly and display the updated result on the web.

 The final step is what we commonly know as account takeover.
 Unlike the previous steps, this is normally not performed by a script but directly by a human; by the bad actor who purchases the verified credentials.
 At this point, he or she simply accesses the account to make profit from it.
 This is the last link in the ATO attack chain but also the only time the company can detect a problem.
 Because of the different steps in the account takeover cycle, it can take days, weeks, or months before the targeted company sees a financial loss.
 Once the damage is done, the attack has already been finalized and it’s nearly impossible to trace it back without the right tools.

 Diving below the surface

 The human account takeover event is just what we see above the surface.
 To get there, there is a myriad of undercover attacks that take place under the radar.
 A solution that understands the technology attackers are using will help your company successfully thwart the threat before any company or customer damage happens. – Want to read more about how to combat account takeover?
-Access this Aite Group report, Combating Account Takeover here.
-You can also learn more about NuData’s product, ATO Protect, which helps organizations stop account takeover before it starts with the power of behavioral analytics and passive biometrics.
-You can also access our exclusive webinar recording: The art of stopping account takeover before it starts, to delve deeper into the world of account takeover.
+Access this Aite Group report, Trends in Account Takeover here.
+You can also learn more about NuData’s solution, NuDetect for Account Takeover, which helps organizations stop account takeover before it starts with the power of behavioral analytics and passive biometrics.